xiaoxiao-net123/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.tongji.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include environmental monitoring (water, air), detection methods of pesticides, pollution control and contaminant removal.
+bio: My research interests include environmental monitoring (water, air), detection methods of pesticides, pollution control and contaminant removal, and big data.

 # Interests to show in About widget
 interests:
   - environemtal monitoring
   - detection methods of pesticides
   - pollution control and contaminant removal
+  - big data

 # Education to show in About widget
 education: